socialincome-san/public/recipients_app/README.md

 choice.
 Building flavor should work seamlessly for Android Studio and VS Code with predefined build configs.

-We have two build flavors:
+We have three build flavors:

 - `dev` -> Connecting with Firebase Emulators (Firestore and Auth)
+- `stage` -> Connecting with staging online firebase project
 - `prod` -> Connecting with production online firebase project and need real Firebase configuration json / plist file